motet-a/chaos/README.md

 # ChaOS

-My own implementation of a kernel, called ChaOS.
+My own implementation of a kernel.